jthalpern/jthalpern.github.io/_pages/Scrivener.md

 ### Compile Options

-The first thing to pay attention to is “compile options,” highlighted in blue on the right.
+The first thing to pay attention to is the compile options on the right, highlighted in blue in the image above.
 This is where you tell Scrivener how you organized your binder, so it knows the difference between a part, a chapter, and a scene.
+You do this by designating a *section type* for each element.

-If every text document in your binder represents a separate chapter, designate each document as “Chapter.”
+If every text document in your binder represents a separate chapter, designate each document as the “Chapter” section type.

 If your chapters are folders with multiple documents inside, designate each chapter folder as “Chapter Heading” and each document as “Scene.”